Mandatory Minimum Sentences

 Rationale

-While the CCJA recognizes the public’s desire to punish violent offenders the judiciary must be allowed to continue utilizing their discretionary power under section 718 to punish and incarcerate offenders who are deemed dangerous, and to apply more lenient sentences where circumstances are appropriate.
+While the CCJA recognizes the public’s desire to punish violent offenders, the judiciary must be allowed to continue utilizing their discretionary power under section 718 to punish and incarcerate offenders who are deemed dangerous, and to apply more lenient sentences where circumstances are appropriate.

 Background